 All teams must have a vision.
 It must be crystal clear and help your people rise to a new level in their thinking and action.

 Imagine for a minute you’re building a house and you have a team of workers who are building the house for you.
-Would you say, “We are going to build a art-deco house.
-Now let’s go to it”?
+Would you say, “We are going to build an art-deco house.
+Now let’s go to it.”?

-No, you’d givem them a detailed set of drawings, with descriptions of fittings and everything so they know exactly what they have to do with their time.
+No, you’d give them a detailed set of drawings, with descriptions of fittings and everything so they know exactly what they have to do with their time.

-Remember, a vision isn’t just a strap line.
-It should be co-developed into a colourful picture of the future, full of symbols and written stories of where you will be when the vision is achieved.
-It is proudly shared and hung on the walls throughout the work spaces and anyone can describe what you aim to achieve over the next 2 – 5 years.
+Remember, a vision isn’t just a strapline.
+A vision should be co-developed into a colourful picture of the future, full of symbols and written stories of where you will be when the vision is achieved.
+It is proudly shared and hung on the walls throughout the workspace and anyone can describe what you aim to achieve over the next 2 to 5 years.

-It captures your true spirit and aspirations as a team and leaves a legacy that everyone is proud of
+A great vision captures your true spirit and aspirations as a team and leaves a legacy that everyone is proud of.

 Cameron Herold, the founder of COO Alliance and NY Times Bestselling Author advocates developing a Vivid Vision.
-This is a detailed, three to four page document that lays out a clear, logical vision of what your company will look like in three years.
+This is a detailed, 3 to 4-page document that lays out a clear, logical vision of what your company will look like in three years.

 When completed, it’s meant to be woven into your company’s or team’s culture, guiding your employees decision making and giving all involved clear goals to strive for.

 - You’ll need to be free of the day-to-day worries of running your business.
-You need freedom to visualize your future
+You need freedom in order to visualize your future;

-To kick off our 25 weeks to building your high performance team this week your focus is your teams vision.
-As yourself,
+To kick off our 25 weeks to building your high performance team this week, your focus is creating a team vision for your team.
+Ask yourself,

 - How crystal clear is it?

-- Is it aspirational enough that is challenges the group to be better?
+- Is it aspirational enough that it challenges the group to be better?